Team structure

 Symptomatic SVT

-Pacemaker dysfunction / infection
+Pacemaker dysfunction or infection

 ICD shock requiring admission